zack-bitcoin/amoveo/docs/other_blockchains/optimistic_rollups.md

 Optimistic rollups are a tool for efficiently making large quantities of data available to a blockchain consensus mechanism.
 Here is the paper introducing them: https://arxiv.org/pdf/1904.06441.pdf

+Here is a podcast where they talk about how it works. https://thebitcoinpodcast.com/hashing-it-out-67/

 Making data available at such a high rate is an impressive achievement.
 This is some of the coolest research happening in blockchain right now, so I had to write a review.

 Here is a blog post that explains the plan to combine optimistic rollups with an erasure encoded database to allow for quadratic scaling https://ethresear.ch/t/on-chain-non-interactive-data-availability-proofs/5715